buddhist-uni/buddhist-uni.github.io/_posts/2025-12-23-mahayanas.md

 from its greenhouse gas effects than it does from the immediate fire?
 I can never burn a paraffin wax candle again without imagining its heat multiplied a hundred-thousand times!

-To learn lots more about the stuff of our world, check out the whole bibliography!
+To learn lots more about the stuff of our world, check out the whole bibliography at the link above!

 ## Chinese Buddhism